aedart/athenaeum/docs/archive/current/http/clients/setup.md

 * `driver` : Class patch to the Http Client "driver" to be used
 * `options` : Http Client options.

+You can use [Guzzle's Request Options](http://docs.guzzlephp.org/en/stable/request-options.html), for each client profile.

 ```php
 return [